Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Ease of Use 4.2 Standard effort.
+Ease of Use 4.2 Standard setup with no major learning curve.

-Our Testing Experience:
+Our Testing Experience

 Pros & Cons